tjvantoll/www.tjvantoll.com/source/_posts/2014-01-27-only-the-gzip-size-matters.markdown

 And by gzipped size I mean: the size of the file after it's compressed using [gzip](http://en.wikipedia.org/wiki/Gzip)'s compression algorithm.
 All browsers since IE6 have supported gzipped assets, and enabling gzip on web servers has been a [best practice](https://developers.google.com/speed/docs/best-practices/payload#GzipCompression) for years now; therefore it's relatively safe to assume that everyone who cares about the size of CSS or JavaScript files is gzipping them.

-This means that if you're trying to find how big a front-end library is, the answer you need is not in Finder or Windows Explorer.
+So if you're trying to find how big a front-end library is, the answer you need is not in Finder or Windows Explorer.
 While the uncompressed file size can give you a rough idea, you have no idea what the user will actually download until you gzip the files.

 ### Running gzip